Student Handbook

 Chaperones, Volunteers and Visitor Information

-- Remain close to your assigned group of students at all times, to prevent unsafe, impolite or inappropriate behavior
+Remain close to your assigned group of students to prevent unsafe, impolite or inappropriate behavior.

 Visitor badges